asyncee/django-easy-select2/docs/source/usage.rst

 -----

-There are :class:`.Select2` and :class:`.Select2Multiple` widget classes for choice fields and :class:`.Select2TextInput` for non-choice fields which can prodive a list of pre-set choices, or can accept arbitrary input.
+There are :class:`.Select2` and :class:`.Select2Multiple` widget classes for choice fields.

 You can use ``Select2`` and ``Select2Multiple`` on any form field, as usual django widget::